OgbeniHMMD/futurex-schools-website-template/README.md

 ##

-You should set your school's detials in the `/nuxt.config.js` file.
+You should set your school's details in the `/nuxt.config.js` file.

 **E.g:**